ajomuch92/simple-fontelico-progress-dialog-flutter/README.md

 ## Usage

-To use this package, just import it into your file, create a new instance, pass the context as parameter.
+To use this package, just import it into your file, create a new instance, pass the context as parameter(required).

 ```dart
 import 'package:simple_fontellico_progress_dialog/simple_fontico_loading.dart';